openlegend/core-rules/core/src/03-banes-boons/01-chapter-three.md

 | 8 | 8 | 15 | 6, 5, 5 |
 | 9 | 9 | 16 | 7, 6, 6 |

  Your minion cannot act on the turn that it is summoned.
 On each of your following turns, your minion acts on your initiative count according to your direction, receiving the usual assortment of actions.
-Your maximum
+Your maximum number of summoned creatures is equal to your invoking attribute score.
+Feats and other abilities cannot increase this limit.

 ```
 ```